3D Science &

 - You are asked to provide citations when using these simulations in any published work.

 We have developed and field tested some ABM-enhanced Lesson units, see examples: Bark beetle epidemic and Big pumpkins.
 These computer models are free for school teachers and students.
 These units cannot become exist without the intensive contributions from our classroom teachers.
-We sincerely invite more science educators to join us.
+We sincerely invite more science educators to join us to develop or test more ABM units.

 Please contact us at: